mefengl/vscode-copy-folder-content/README.md

    - "Add File to Collection" adds the selected file to your current collection.
    - "Add File to Collection and Copy" adds the selected file to your current collection and copies the entire collection to the clipboard.
    - "Begin New File Collection" clears your current collection and adds the selected file as the first item in the new collection.
+   - "Copy Collection and Clear" copies the current collection to the clipboard and clears it.

 ## Contributing 🤝